-7 chakras in human body are a part of a connected system of seven major and numerous minor energy transforming centers.
-These centers are conical in nature and are located in our energy body.
-The main seven chakras are aligned along vertical axis from the base of the spine to the top of the head.
+Seven chakras in the human body are a part of a connected system of seven major and numerous minor energy transforming centers.
+These centers have a conical shape and are located in our energy body.
+The main seven chakras are aligned along the vertical axis from the base of the spine to the top of the head.

-With little effort invested into balancing your chakras you can greatly improve your overall well-being.
+With little effort invested in balancing your chakras, you can significantly improve your overall well-being.

-You will learn more about each specific chakra, their meanings and properties, and about chakra balancing techniques further below on this page.
+You will learn more about each particular chakra, their meanings and properties, and about balancing techniques further below on this page.

-One of the main functions of the seven chakras, as well as the smaller ones, is to store karma (energy defined by past life experiences and by our current life experience).
+One of the primary functions of the seven chakras, as well as the smaller ones, is to store karma (energy defined by past life experiences and by our current life experience).

-Activating and balancing the chakras allows karma to be 'burnt up'.
-This simply means that bonds to ego-driven actions are being loosened.
-Once this has occurred to a certain extent, a person gets on the way to becoming liberated from karmic law and fully empowered as a human being.
+Activating and balancing the chakras allows karma to be 'burnt up.'
+This means that bonds to ego-driven actions are being loosened.
+Once this has occurred to some degree, a person gets on the way to becoming liberated from the karmic law and fully empowered as a human being.